- Monevator - https://monevator.com -

 You input the mortgage size and term, interest rates, amount of cash directed to either over-payments or investing, and your expected return.

-The table below plays out those numbers over 30 years.
 The first four columns shows your growing net worth from repaying the mortgage and/or investing.
 The final two columns shows your portfolio growth, without netting off the mortgage balance.

 But simply over-paying your mortgage is financially good, too (Scenario 2).

-Perhaps you object to these interest rate or investment return examples?
-That’s fine and the whole point of making this editable spreadsheet.
+That’s fine and I agree.
+It’s the whole point of making this spreadsheet editable.

-Remember that real-life investing is volatile and uncertain, whatever numbers you use.
+Remember real-life investing is volatile and uncertain, whatever numbers you use.
 If it wasn’t then this strategy would be a no-brainer.
 It’s not, because the potential downside is real, especially over shorter periods.

-The spreadsheet is a guide to what might play out over 25-30 years, looking back in a rear-view mirror.
-You mileage will definitely vary.
+Our spreadsheet is a guide to what might play out over 25-30 years – a hypothetical future seen through a rear-view mirror.

 So… pay off the mortgage or invest?